MicrosoftDocs/cloud-adoption-framework/docs/digital-estate/5-rs-of-rationalization.md

 Qualitative analysis factors are:

 - Declining end user satisfaction.
-- Business processes that's limited by functionality.
+- Business processes that are limited by functionality.
 - Potential cost, experience, or revenue gains.

 ## Replace

 Solutions are typically implemented by using the best technology and approach available at the time.
 Sometimes software as a service (SaaS) applications can provide all the necessary functionality for the hosted application.
 In these scenarios, a workload can be scheduled for future replacement, which removes it from the transformation effort.

-Common drivers might include:
+Common drivers might be to:

-- Standardizing around industry best practices.
+- Standardize around industry best practices.
-- Accelerating adoption of business process-driven approaches.
+- Accelerate the adoption of business process-driven approaches.
-- Reallocating development investments into applications that create competitive differentiation or advantages.
+- Reallocate development investments into applications that create competitive differentiation or advantages.

 Quantitative analysis factors are: